Here you'll find tropes for the various Empires a player might encounter throughout the galaxy.

 - The Federation: When controlled by the AI, they have the Federation Builders personality.

 - Gaia's Lament: Patch 2.2 goes into more depth about the state of 22nd-century Earth.
 While civilization has pulled through, Earth isn't in great shape: Scandinavia is abandoned and irradiated, Alberta no longer exists after a meteor impact in 2072, and the Great Pacific Garbage Patch now takes up the majority of the Pacific.
-On the plus side, the Sahara has been turned into the Earth's most prosperous farming regions, the Pearl River Delta has been cleaned up, and it's possible to clean up the Great Pacific Garbage patch early in the game to free up more agricultural space.
+On the plus side, the Sahara has been turned into the Earth's most prosperous farming regions, the Pearl River Delta has been cleaned up, and it's possible to clean up both the Great Pacific Garbage patch early in the game to free up more agricultural space and the preset industrial wasteland tile blocker to allow Mumbai to become a shining city as well (and also free up more energy production space).

 - Humans Are Diplomats: The UNE is the "diplomatic" human faction, being xenophiles with the Federation Builders AI personality.